 - Great white sharks show complex social structure and behavior.

-- In South Africa, they exhibit dominance hierarchy and the females dominate males, large individuals dominate smalls, and the resident individuals dominate the newcomers.
+- In South Africa, they exhibit a dominant hierarchy and the females dominate males, large individuals dominate smalls, and the resident individuals dominate the newcomers.

 - They are largely solitary, but some pairs have observed swimming together and associate for a long time.